bartmasz/homelab-proxmox-iac/README.md

-# My Home Server IoC
+# My Home Server IaC

 This repository contains Terraform Infrastructure as a Code to build Proxmox templates, virtual machines and containers used on my home server.